preciofishbone/OmniaDocs/my-workplace/my-recent-documents/index.rst

 The Custom Colors tab
 ---------------------
 You should primarily set colors through Theme colors in Omnia Admin (System/Settings/Default colors).
-If you still would like custom colors for the control, you can set them using this tab.
+If you still would like custom colors for the control's border, you can set them using this tab.
+(The list is opened in the image.)

 .. image:: my-recent-documents-settings-colors.png